salihgueler/coding_challenge_android/README.md

 ## Procedure

-1. You should fork this repo
+1. You should fork this repo and make this repository private (duplicate the repository if it's necessary by using GitHub settings.
 2. You should do your :sparkles: work
 3. You should open up a [PR](https://help.github.com/en/articles/about-pull-requests) at your **own** forked version of the repository.
 4. You will received feedback for this PR which you are supposed to address during the on-site interview